Presage-Security/SmartSpectra-iOS-App/README.md

 ## API Key

 You'll need an API key to use the SmartSpectra iOS SDK.
 You can register for an account and obtain an API key at https://physiology.presagetech.com.
+In this example usage repo look for the `SmartSpectraButtonView(apiKey: "YOUR_API_KEY_HERE")` line of [ContentView.swift](Test%20SmartSpectra%20SDK/ContentView.swift) for location to add your key.

 ## Usage
 ### Example Code
-Please refer to [ContentView.swift](Test SmartSpectra SDK/ContentView.swift) for example usage and plotting of a pulse pleth waveform and breathing waveform.
+Please refer to [ContentView.swift](Test%20SmartSpectra%20SDK/ContentView.swift) for example usage and plotting of a pulse pleth waveform and breathing waveform.
 ### Integrating the SmartSpectra Button View and Adding API key

 You need to integrate the `SmartSpectraButtonView` into your app which is a button that allows the user to conduct a measurement and compute physiology metrics.
 Here's a simple example using SwiftUI: